Co-founder and Chief of Strategy & Ops, shift7

 Professor, Esther and Harold E. Edgerton Career Development Professor in the Department of Civil and Environmental Engineering and DMSE Faculty Fellow in Archaeological Materials, MIT

-Associate Vice President of Tribal Relations, Office of University Affairs, Arizona State University
+Associate Vice President of Tribal Relations, Office of Government & Community Engagement, Arizona State University

 CEO, First Nations Technology Council